wvk/railsdav/README.md

       # ...

 This stores some metadata about your actions that can be accessed from another controller, in case this one acts as a subresource of another resource.
-You may provide an arpitrary list of media types ("formats") with the :accept options.
+You may provide an arbitrary list of media types ("formats") with the :accept options.
 This causes RailsDAV to advertise that resource as separate files, one for each provided media type.
 By default, RailsDAV also advertises each resource as a collection ("folder"), containing a resource's subresources.
 You may choose not to let it do so by setting the :collection option to false (nil won't do, it really must be /false/).

+# Handling PROPFIND Requests

 As for the actions themselves they, too, need some attention.
 Collection resources usually contain subresources (otherwise, why bother?) that are specified in the format.webdav responder block: